- Purpose of research proposal

 - ethical considerations,

-- trial table of contents (1 or 2 pages),
+- trial table of contents (one or two pages),

 - brief bibliography.